 There’s a lot of things in Toronto worth photographing.
-The city is blessed with an abundance of green space, beautiful beaches, a diverse array of neighbourhoods, an instantly recognizable skyline and some unique architecture – all of which inspire a countless stream of Instagram posts.
+The city is blessed with an abundance of green space, beautiful beaches, a diverse array of neighbourhoods each with their own distinct personality, an instantly recognizable skyline and some unique architecture – all of which inspire a countless stream of Instagram posts.
 Whether you’re a visitor or a local, if you’re looking for some of the best spots in Toronto to snap a post-worthy pic, here are 17 of the best.

 01 of 17